zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // @public (undocumented)
 type ActionFactory<T> = (target: T) => Action_2;

+// Warning: (ae-forgotten-export) The symbol "AppDependantFunctions" needs to be exported by the entry point lib.d.ts
+//
 // @public (undocumented)
-export const addBoard: AppFunctions['addBoard'];
+export const addBoard: AppDependantFunctions['addBoard'];

-// Warning: (ae-forgotten-export) The symbol "Board" needs to be exported by the entry point lib.d.ts
 // Warning: (ae-forgotten-export) The symbol "BoardState" needs to be exported by the entry point lib.d.ts
 //
 // @public (undocumented)